olunov/personalization/README.txt

-NOTE: Smart IP and IPGV&M has own tools for requesting location from user by using HTML5 (Device Geolocation submodule of Smart IP, "Employ a free Google service" option in DATA COLLECTION OPTIONS).
+NOTE: Smart IP and IPGV&M has own tools for requesting location from user by using HTML5 (Device Geolocation submodule of Smart IP, "Employ a free Google service" option in DATA COLLECTION OPTIONS for IPGV&M).
 If you use one of these modules it makes sense to use their native tool for that, unless you have specific flow.
+Personalization module doesn't alter data loaded from Smart IP and IPGV&M, it just uses their existing functionality for loading user location data.
+So if you choose to use these modules (or one of them) and something doesn't work, make sure they are configured correctly.

 IMPORTANT: Don't use at same time 'Default' option and enabled HTML5 functionality in Smart IP and IPGV&M for requesting location from user.
 Because